IlyaOrson/KickedRotor/README.md

 While the pendulum receives kicks at a constant rhythm, it's the strength of each kick what determines whether the next states of the pendulum will remain predictable or evolve chaotically.
 The kicked rotor demonstrates how captivating complexity can emerge from simplicity, a theme that resonates throughout nature.

+## Interactive exploration 🧑‍🔬

+- **Click new paths**: Each click sets a pendulum on a particular angle (θ) and velocity of rotation (p).
+Points of the same colour show where the pendulum ends up after each kick.
+This trajectory of points is calculated from the equations above and animated to be able to follow where the pendulum lands after many consistent kicks of the same strength.
+Watch closely how unexpected symmetries unfold!
+- **Play with K**: Start with K = 0.5 and watch ordered, predictable motion.
+Crank it up past K ≈ 0.971635... (the critical parameter) and witness the onset of global chaos.
+- **Hunt for islands**: Even in the chaotic sea (high K), you can find stable regions of tangible symmetry (called *islands* or *KAM tori*).
+These [KAM tori](http://www.scholarpedia.org/article/Kolmogorov-Arnold-Moser_theory) are the last survivors of order in a chaotic world.
+Can you find them?

 ## Physical connections 🪐

 - In our solar system, similar dynamics explain the mysterious [*Kirkwood gaps*](https://en.wikipedia.org/wiki/Kirkwood_gap) in the asteroid belt - regions where asteroids are conspicuously absent due to Jupiter's gravitational kicks ([Moons, 1996](https://doi.org/10.1007/BF00048446)).